The Top Three 2020 Democratic Candidates Are All Beating Donald Trump In A Key Swing State Poll

 On the subject of impeachment, Trump also received a dose of bad news from Ohio voters.
 Factoring in the margin of error, roughly half of the respondents said they were in favor of impeaching the president at 47 percent.
 Forty-three percent were in opposition to the idea of impeaching Trump.

 Looking further down a hypothetical political road, the poll also took the temperature of voters’ feelings on Vice President Mike Pence taking over as the president should Trump be kicked out of the White House.
-Unfortunately for Pence, if he were to launch a presidential campaign, Biden, Sanders and Warren all beat him in the 2020 match-up.
+Unfortunately for Pence, if he were to launch a presidential campaign, Biden, Sanders, and Warren all beat him in the 2020 match-up.

 Trump also scored a relatively low approval rating in the Buckeye State, garnering only 43 percent support from voters.